Phantast/smartnavi/README.md

 Other
 ========
- Don't forget to insert your own GoogleMaps API Key (in AndroidManifest.xml) and GooglePlaces API Key (in Config.java).
+ Don't forget to insert your own GoogleMaps API Key (in AndroidManifest.xml), as well as a valid GooglePlaces API Key and MapQuest API Key (in Config.java).

  [1]: http://smartnavi-app.com/img/smartnavi-teaser.jpg